golang/proposal/design/go2draft-type-parameters.md

 [the issue tracker](https://golang.org/issue/15292) and on [a living document](https://docs.google.com/document/d/1vrAy9gMpMoS3uaVphB32uVXX4pi-HnNjkMEgyAHX4N4/view).

+This design draft suggests extending the Go language to add a form of parametric polymorphism, where the type parameters are bounded not by a declared subtyping relationship (as in some object oriented languages) but by explicitly defined structural constraints.

+This version of the design draft has many similarities to the one presented on July 31, 2019, but contracts have been removed and replaced by interface types, and the syntax has changed somewhat.

 There have been several proposals for adding type parameters, which can be found through the links above.
 Many of the ideas presented here have appeared before.
 The main new features described here are the syntax and the careful examination of interface types as constraints.

-This design draft suggests extending the Go language to add a form of parametric polymorphism, where the type parameters are bounded not by a declared subtyping relationship (as in some object oriented languages) but by explicitly defined structural constraints.

 This design does not support template metaprogramming or any other form of compile time programming.